dimkauzh/codecrafty/README.md

 🧩 Super Extensible: codecrafty provides a framework that allows you to add your own twists, extensions, and surprises! 🧠💡

-🚀 Blazing Fast: Harness the power of Python and TKinter + Briefcase for a seamless coding experience. ⚡️💻
+🚀 Blazing Fast: Harness the power of Go and Fyne for a seamless coding experience. ⚡️💻

 🌈 Aesthetically Quirky: Embrace the weirdness of codecrafty's design issues for a one-of-a-kind coding journey! 🎨😄

 ## Getting Started
 As of now, codecrafty is only setup to run on unix, but you still can run it on windows if you're feeling adventurous! 🤠

-### Needed things
-The things you need to have already to run this (for now) is tkinter (it's build in to python, but sometimes you need to install it by hand)

-### Unix
+### requirement
-Because were are using briefcase and stuff, we included a command in our Makefile to setup everything you need, this is all it does for you:
- - Create a virtual environment
- - Install Briefcase
+Our engine is build in go and thats the only thing you need for now.
+So if you have go installed then you can continue with the next step

-To run the command, clone the repo:
+Clone the repo:
 ```bash
 git clone https://github.com/dimkauzh/codecrafty.git
 cd codecrafty